arghya97/mnist_cnn/README.md

 Here keras is used using tensorflow backend

+## Dataset
+This dataset is downloaded from kaggle competition for mnist dataset

 ## Process
 * First the dataset is loaded into `pandas.dataframe` and data is reshaped to get the spatial image
 * Then the image display is done using `matplotlib.imgshow` and added lable to visualize the dataset